charlesamoreira/katpool-app/README.md

 - In `prometheus.yml` **update the targets**.

-- Check `config/config.json` and do the required configurations to your pool.
+- Review the `config/config.json` file and update it as needed for your pool setup.
+Currently, **all backend services** and instances rely on this **shared configuration file**.

   - **Assumption**: The **initial pool[0th pool]** is a **variable difficulty (var diff) pool** with a default port set to **8888**.
 Additionally, it includes support for **user-defined difficulty** settings.